The world’s most remote towns where people still live

 Palmerston Island, Cook Islands

 Around 2,000 miles northeast of New Zealand sits the self-sufficient island of Palmerston.
-One of the 15 Cook Islands, the atoll has a population of around 35 people, all of whom permanently reside in one of the most isolated communities on the planet.
+One of the 15 Cook Islands, the atoll has a population of less than 60 people, all of whom permanently reside in one of the most isolated communities on the planet.

 Palmerston Island, Cook Islands